NipponNoraneko/fbdasm/DETAILS.md

 Data bits (one and zero) are represented as a single audio-signal cycle, of differing lengths/frequencies.
 Details are in the next subsection.

 Whenever data is to be sent out to the cassette recorder, it will be packaged as follows:
- 1. **the sync**, or "gap", a stream of 20,000 zero bits (about nine-and-a-half seconds' worth of signal).
+ 1. **the sync**, or "gap", a stream of 19,744 zero bits (a little less than 10 seconds' worth of signal).
 Presumably for sync, though it's way overkill.
  2. **the announce stream**, or "tape mark", an equal number of N one bits, N zero bits, and one final one bit.
  3. **the payload** - the actual datastream.
  4. **the checksum**, which is a 16-bit word count of how many one bits were in the datastream, followed by a final, single one bit.

 For every chunk of actual data that is sent, two separate payloads are sent in this way, back-to-back.
 A 128-byte header, providing such information as data size and file name, and then the actual data.
-A BASIC program is sent with just one of these header/data pairs; saving the background screen requires four of these pairs, for a total of eight packets (each preceded by one of those 9.5 second, 20,000-bit sync signals!).
+A BASIC program is sent with just one of these header/data pairs; saving the background screen requires four of these pairs, for a total of eight packets (each preceded by one of those 10-second, 19,744-bit sync signals!).

 This cassette send pattern is handled by [CassetteSend](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCassetteSend).
 See also [CmdFn_SAVE](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCmdFn_SAVE) and [CmdFn_LOAD](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymCmdFn_LOAD).